emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 Now, I jumped into German watching a lot of _n+1000_ content (looking at you, _Dark_ on Netflix).
 But even if you're stupid like me and refuse to use beginner resources you can still brute-force immersion yourself to fluency.

+Netflix isn't your only option for comprehensible input, though.
+These days there are plenty of dedicated resources out there that are specially designed for language learners.
+Steve Kaufmann's app <a href="https://www.lingq.com/en/?referral=elisecutts" target="_blank" rel="nofollow">Lingq is all about comprehensible input</a> and <a href="https://lingopie.com/?ref=elisecutts&utm_medium=affiliate&utm_campaign=elisecutts&utm_term=elisecutts" target="_blank" rel="nofollow">Lingopie is basically Netflix for language learners</a>.

+But I was stubborn and got by with Netflix just fine.

 <center>
 {{< tweet 1470412755303682051 >}}
 </center>